ManifoldScholar/manifold-docusaurus/blog/2017-06-20-manifold-v0-2-0-released.md

 title: "Manifold v0.2.0 Released"
 ---

 On behalf of the entire Manifold team, I'm super excited to announce the release of Manifold v0.2.0!
 The release is up on [Github](https://github.com/ManifoldScholar/manifold/tree/v0.2.0) now, and we'll be rolling it out to our [staging site](http://staging.manifoldapp.org) later today.
 This release contains a number of new features and bugfixes, listed below.
-For the full list of revisions and pull requests, please consult&nbsp;the [changelog](https://github.com/ManifoldScholar/manifold/blob/v0.2.0/CHANGELOG.md).
+For the full list of revisions and pull requests, please consult the [changelog](https://github.com/ManifoldScholar/manifold/blob/v0.2.0/CHANGELOG.md).

 <!--truncate-->

 Remember, Manifold is open source and freely available to all who are interested.
 While we have plans to build docker containers and OS packages, we've also written up [installation instructions](https://github.com/ManifoldScholar/manifold-docs/blob/master/developers/installation/development.md) for all you early adopters out there.
 Take it for a spin and let us know how it goes.
 As always, we appreciate any feedback.
 To support our effort and motivate our development team, please take a moment to watch or star our repository on Github!

-**Features**
+## Features

 - All ingestion strategies can support a .zip or a directory [#398](https://github.com/ManifoldScholar/manifold/issues/398)
 - Backend users can edit text stylesheets [#367](https://github.com/ManifoldScholar/manifold/issues/367)